joelcnz/RockDash/README.md

 Trouble shooting:
 When placing the start position (S), only have one, and save and load when you put it down.
+When restarting a level, if there's something wrong, restart it again.